+Spatial designers shape the environments that we inhabit and the ways that we might experience them.
+This growing field of practice brings together interior, architectural, landscape, urban, performance, exhibition and digital design.
 Spatial design students learn to understand, represent and create spaces, working between studio, workshop and site-specific environments and using a range of tools and media to develop a broad set of specialist and transferable skills.
 Spatial design at Massey explores environments and events, offering opportunities to rethink built and virtual spaces in ways that are innovative, speculative, and mindful of the wellbeing of people and the planet.
 You will discover ways to imagine and construct engaging environments in both physical and digital space, from the big picture right down to the detail of construction and materiality.